burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 [static_cast](https://en.cppreference.com/w/cpp/language/static_cast) - casting one type to another using standard or user-defined conversions explicitly.

 [dynamic_cast](https://en.cppreference.com/w/cpp/language/dynamic_cast) - the argument to dynamic_cast can be a null pointer - the result of this operation is a null pointer.
 The argument to dynamic_cast must be a polymorphic type.
 This requirement simplifies the implementation.
 The result of `dynamic_cast` need not be a polymorphic type.
-If it is impossible to understand what the type needs to be converted to (e.g. in the case of diamond-shaped inheritance with duplicates), a null pointer will be returned.
+If it is impossible to understand what the type needs to be converted to (e.g., in the case of diamond-shaped inheritance with duplicates), a null pointer will be returned.
 It will also return a null pointer for the simpler base case when casting fails.

 [reinterpret_cast](https://en.cppreference.com/w/cpp/language/reinterpret_cast) - force casting instructions for changing bit representation of integral (various forms of `int`) without reinterpreting bit patterns.